inspircd/docs/docs/4/moved-modules.md

 ### censor

 This module is trivial to bypass as it only provides basic text matching.
+It also requires config accesss to add or remove entries.
 It is recommended that you migrate to [the filter module](/4/modules/filter) for server-wide message blocking using regular expressions.
 You might also find [the chanfilter](/4/modules/chanfilter) module useful to allow channels to configure their own filtered messages using glob patterns.

 ### clones